oscardef/optiflow/docs/architecture/simulation.md

-# OptiFlow Simulation System v2.0
+# OptiFlow Simulation System - Architecture

 ## Overview
-The OptiFlow simulation has been refactored into a modular, production-ready system with multiple simulation modes and inventory management capabilities.
+The OptiFlow simulation is a modular system that simulates employee movement, RFID detection, and UWB positioning in a retail store environment.
+This document details the technical architecture and design decisions.

+> **Note**: For basic usage instructions, see the [main README](../../README.md).
+This document focuses on architectural details.

-## Architecture
+## System Architecture

 ### Backend (Step 1 - ✅ Complete)
 - **Database Migration**: `backend/migrations/001_inventory_system.sql`